 Network Considerations and User Accounts

-MultiPoint Server can be deployed in a variety of network environments, and it can support local user accounts and domain user accounts.
-Generally, MultiPoint Server user accounts will be managed in one of the following network environments:
+MultiPoint Services can be deployed in a variety of network environments, and it can support local user accounts and domain user accounts.
+Generally, MultiPoint Services user accounts will be managed in one of the following network environments:

-A single computer running MultiPoint Server with a local user accounts
+A single computer running MultiPoint Services with local user accounts

-Multiple computers running MultiPoint Server, each with a local user account
+Multiple computers running MultiPoint Services, each with a local user account

-Multiple computers running MultiPoint Server and that are using domain user accounts (this scenario is only available when using Windows MultiPoint Server 2011 Premium
+Multiple computers running MultiPoint Services and that are using domain user accounts

 Will resources be shared among servers?

 Will users access database servers that require authentication?